-DIS 6200
+DIS 6300

-- The topic of the research dissertation that is part of a coursework LLM in Human Rights Law degree will be decided upon in collaboration with the Head of the Department and the School of Law's Higher Degrees Committee for approval by Senate. - ii.
-The Senate shall appoint, for each LLM in Human Rights by coursework mini dissertation, one examiner whom shall be external to the University.
+- i.
+The topic of the research dissertation that is part of a coursework LLM in Human Rights Law degree will be decided upon in collaboration with the Head of the Department and the School of Law's Higher Degrees Committee for for recommendation by the Faculty Higher Degree Committee and approval by the University Higher Degree Committee a sub-committee of Senate. - ii.
+The UHDC shall appoint, for each LLM in Human Rights by coursework mini dissertation, at least one examiner whom shall be external to the University.
 Supervisors will not examine the dissertation. - iii.
-The student must submit six hard bound copies and a soft copy in PDF format (of every completed dissertation) to the supervisor.
+The student must submit a soft copy in PDF format (of every completed dissertation) to the supervisor.
 Every Dissertation shall be accompanied by: - a. a written report from the supervisor on the conduct of the student's work; and - b. a declaration, satisfactory to the Senate, on the part of the student that the dissertation has not been submitted for a degree at any other University. - iv.
-The minimum length of the dissertation that is part of a coursework LLM in Human Rights degree is twenty-five thousand words and the maximum length is thirty-five thousand words.
+The minimum length of the dissertation that is part of a coursework LLM in Human Rights degree is twentyfive thousand words and the maximum length is thirty-five thousand words.
 The student must provide a word count on the last page of the dissertation.
 The word count must include the footnotes but must exclude table of contents, bibliography, annexes and indexes.
 Failure to meet, or exceeding the word count as well as failure to provide a word count may lead to either a rejection of the Dissertation or a loss of marks. - v.
 A dissertation submitted for the degree must be satisfactory as regards form and literary presentation and be worthy of publication; it must also include a full bibliography of the material used. - vi.
-A student may be required by the Senate, if the examiners so recommend, to submit himself/herself for an examination, written or oral or both, on the subject of the dissertation and on the whole field of study in which it falls. - vii.
-Application to re-submit a dissertation, which has been rejected, will not be entertained, but the Senate may, on the advice of the examiners, invite a student to re-submit a dissertation in a revised or extended form. - viii.
+A student may be required by the UHDC, if the examiners so recommend, to submit himself/herself for an examination, written or oral or both, on the subject of the dissertation and on the whole field of study in which it falls. - vii.
+Application to re-submit a dissertation, which has been rejected, will not be entertained, but the UHDC may, on the advice of the examiners, invite a student to re-submit a dissertation in a revised or extended form. - viii.
 The lectures in the modules shall commence in February of the year of registration and shall extend over a period of ten months.
 Examinations shall be written in June and in November in the first year of registration.
 Students are advised to commence immediately with their research for the Dissertation and the final draft shall be submitted within eighteen (18) months from the date of registration.

-5.2.4 GUIDELINES FOR DISSERTATION & THESIS WRITING IN LAW (PLEASE NOTE: The Department of Criminal Justice uses Harvard Style of Referencing and the guidelines below do not apply to Criminal Justice students.)
+5.2.4 GUIDELINES FOR DISSERTATION & THESIS WRITING IN LAW

+(PLEASE NOTE: The Department of Criminal Justice uses Harvard Style of Referencing and the guidelines below do not apply to Criminal Justice students.)